 Covers fixed with screws or bolts will not be lifted.

 Provide general comments on the visible parts of the gas, electrical, heating, water and drainage installations, including water storage tanks and boilers where it is reasonable and practicable to do so.

-However, the surveyor will not test the service installations, gas appliances, stoves, fireplaces, kitchen appliances, etc. however and will not confirm whether they are serviceable or compliant with the relevant Regulations.
+However, the surveyor will not operate or test the service installations, gas appliances, stoves, fireplaces, kitchen appliances, etc. and will not confirm whether they are serviceable or compliant with the relevant Regulations.
 If the surveyor identifies or suspects an obvious problem or defect, however, advice will be given as to what action should be taken.